joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 2. You need to install and connect to your cluster by using the [kubectl CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl){: external} to deploy the platform.

-3. If you are not running the platform on Red Hat OpenShift Container Platform or Red Hat Open Kubernetes Distribution, then you need to set up the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.
+3. If you are not running the platform on Red Hat OpenShift Container Platform or Red Hat Open Kubernetes Distribution then you need to set up the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.
+For more information, see [Considerations when using Kubernetes distributions](#console-deploy-k8-considerations).

 ## Pull the {{site.data.keyword.blockchainfull_notm}} Platform images
+{: #deploy-k8-images-firewall}

 You can download the complete set of {{site.data.keyword.blockchainfull_notm}} Platform images from the {{site.data.keyword.IBM_notm}} Entitlement Registry.
 To deploy the platform without access to the public internet, you need to pull the images from the {{site.data.keyword.IBM_notm}} Registry and then push the images to a Docker registry that you can access from behind your firewall.